 How can you be your customer?

-You need to have a method, or a tool to overcome your bias and preference to actually focus on the customer.
-So here are the four things that are the most important to empathy indexing:
+You need to have a method or a tool to overcome your bias so you can focus on the customer.
+So here are the four most important things for empathy indexing:

 - Emotional resonance

 You can use this as a guide for all your marketing messages, including ad emails and call guides.
 It’s a way for you to enter the world of your customer.

 Examples of How to Use Empathy Index in Empathy Marketing